codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition.md

       image: {% raw %}${{build_step}}{% endraw %}
 {% endhighlight %}

 In the above example, both `composition` and `composition_candidates` define a service named `test_service`.
-After merging these definitions, `test_service` will maintain the `command` that was defined in the original composition, but will refer to the image built by the step named `build_step`.
+After merging these definitions, `test_service` will maintain the `command` that was defined in the original composition but will refer to the image built by the step named `build_step`.

 ## What to read next